-Within the Method:CRM export tool, if you click Advanced Filter Options you will have the option to Filter with script.
+Within the Method export tool, if you select Filtering options, you will have the option to Filter with a script.
 This allows you to export specific parts of your data (e.g., active contacts).
 This article will give some script examples you can use.

 Scripts are written in a 'language' called SQL.
-SQL has statements which allow the users to pull information from an SQL database.
-If you don’t know what SQL is, or how to use it, here is a list of some common SQL scripts that can be used with the Method:CRM export tool.
+SQL has statements that allow the users to pull information from an SQL database.
+If you don’t know what SQL is or how to use it, here is a list of some common SQL scripts that can be used with the Method export tool.
 We’ll use the Customer table in our examples.

 To filter for records based on the exact values of a specified field:

 FirstName=‘Jason’- This will export all customers with the first name Jason.

 To filter for records based on multiple exact values of a specified field: